danomatika/PdParty/README.md

 	<small>(Image by PdDroidParty).</small>
 </p>

+### Pure Data Compatibility

+PdParty is built using libpd and can be compared to Pd-vanilla.

+#### [expr] & [expr~]

+Currently, [expr] and [expr~] are not included with PdParty since they are licensed under the GPL, which is incompatible for linked libraries with the Apple AppStore licensing.
+Sorry, complain to Apple.

+#### Key events

+[key] works with an external bluetooth or usb keyboard. [keyup] & [keyname] are not supported as there is currently no *official* way to intercept raw key events on iOS.

 ### DroidParty Compatibility

 PdParty will support DroidParty abstractions ([taplist], [menubang], etc).
 Custom fonts & SVG widgets/styling are planned, but not an immediate priority and will be saved for a later date.
 Standalone app support is not planned due to the nature of the iOS AppStore.